AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/TUNING.md

 ## Prerequisites
 Obviously, you have to have a robot to use Pedro Pathing.
 Also, Pedro Pathing is only able to work with omnidirectional drives, like mecanum drive.
 There is currently no support for swerve drives.
 You must also have a localizer of some sort.
-Pedro Pathing currently has the three-wheel localizer from Road Runner, but we have plans to create our own localizer soon.
-You will need to have your localizer tuned before starting tuning Pedro Pathing, since Pedro Pathing needs to know where your robot is at all times.
+Pedro Pathing has both a three-wheel localizer and a two-wheel localizer.
+You will need to have your localizer tuned before starting to tune PedroPathing.
+Check out the tuning guide under the localization tab if you're planning on using one of the localizers available in Pedro Pathing.
 Additionally, using [FTC Dashboard](http://192.168.43.1:8080/dash) will help a lot in tuning, and we have a slightly scuffed Desmos path visualizer [here](https://www.desmos.com/calculator/3so1zx0hcd).
 One last thing to note is that Pedro Pathing operates in inches and radians.

 ## Tuning